shulinzhaozhao/fuseki1/README.md

 - Create a Resource Group: Azure uses Resource Groups to manage resources.
 Create one with

+  az group create --name myResourceGroup --location australiaeast

-  az group create --name Group --location eastus
+  example: az group create --name lilianGroup --location australiaeast

-  myResourceGroup = Group

-  Replace eastus with your preferred location.
+  Replace australiaeast with your preferred location and myResourceGroup.

 - Create an Azure Container Registry (ACR):

+  az acr create --resource-group myResourceGroup --name myregistry --sku Basic

-  az acr create --resource-group Group --name shulinzhaoregistry --sku Basic
+  example: az acr create --resource-group lilianGroup --name lilianregistry --sku Basic

-  myResourceGroup = Group
-  myregistry = shulinzhaoregistry

-  Replace myRegistry with a unique name for your ACR.
+  Replace myRegistry with a unique name for your ACR and myResourceGroup with the name you created previously.

-- Login to ACR: az acr login --name myregistry
+- Login to ACR:

+  az acr login --name myregistry

-  myregistry = shulinzhaoregistry
+  example: az acr login --name lilianregistry

+  Replace myregistry with the name you created previously.

 - Build and Push Images to ACR: